Seven things you shouldn’t do on your first visit to Universal Orlando Resort

 These passes will cost anywhere from $89.99 to $379.99 per park per day (and yes, that’s on top of your ticket price).
 However, if you stay in one of Universal’s premier hotels (Loews Portofino Bay, Hard Rock Hotel, or Loews Royal Pacific), you’ll receive complimentary Universal Express Unlimited passes for the duration of your stay, including the days you check in and out.

-3. Try to do everything in a day
+3. Don’t try to do everything in a day

-Even on your first visit to Universal Orlando Resort planning an “open-to-close day” can allow you to see most of what both parks have to offer (if you have an Express Pass).
+Even on your first visit to Universal Orlando Resort, planning an “open-to-close day” can allow you to see most of what both original parks have to offer (if you have an Express Pass).
 However, I recommend at least two days so you can go at a bit of a slower pace.
-It’s also fun to experience both parks during the day and at night, and a one-day visit makes that difficult, although not impossible.
+It’s also fun to experience the parks during the day and at night, and a one-day visit makes that difficult, although not impossible (at least for the original two parks).

 My family of four recently did one day at Universal Studios Florida and Islands of Adventure (from about 9:30 a.m. to about 8:30 p.m.)
 We rode 12 rides and took a 90-minute lunch break at The Leaky Cauldron in The Wizarding World of Harry Potter – Diagon Alley (most of which was waiting in line to be seated at our table).